alexkemp9/Python3docs/README.md

 ```
 The new launch link was immediately within `menu:Office | LO AppImage Start Centre` & showed the correct LO version.

-On Nov 14 the 24.8 AppImage was updated, the dir re-organised using hard-links (`cp -l`).
+On Nov 14 the 24.8 AppImage was updated + the dir re-organised, in part using hard-links (`cp -l`).
 This is how the relevant files looked after:-
 ```
 $ la /usr/local/bin
 total 927764